Project Schedule vs Project Plan What are the differences ?

 They are different but interrelated project documents.
 Therefore, understanding each concept and having knowledge about their use will help the project managers to manage their projects effectively.

-In this article we discuss project plan and project schedule concepts.
+In this article we discuss plan and schedule concepts.
 Note that these are important concepts from a project management point of view.

 Are you using project schedules and plans in your projects ?
 If you want to add or share anything, you can do by using the comments section below.